MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/dbgeng/nf-dbgeng-idebugsymbols3-getconstantnamewide.md

 ### -param NameBufferSize [in]

 Specifies the size in characters of the buffer <i>NameBuffer</i>.
+This size includes the space for the '\0' terminating character.

 ### -param NameSize [out, optional]

 Receives the size in characters of the constant's name.
+This size includes the space for the '\0' terminating character.

 ## -returns